DigitalHarborFoundation/interactive-gallery-v2/src/entries/maker-foundations/2019spring/nathaniel.md

 I made my project using Glitch and I made my blog logo using Piskel.

-Blogging is fun and that they should try it sometime.
+I'd like to tell people that blogging is fun and that they should try it sometime.

 I would tell them that making a blog is really fun and you can share with people a few things going on in your life.